Best Scope for 223 Remington – Top 4 Optics in 2023

 Is the Bushnell 3-9x40mm scope worth it?

 This scope is a great option for those looking for a quality scope on a budget.
+While it might not have the bells and whistles of more expensive models, it delivers where it counts.
 It offers good glass clarity, a durable build, and easy-to-use adjustment knobs.
+However, for those used to high-end scopes, the differences in clarity and feature set may be still noticeable.
 If you’re in the market for a 223 scope that you can pick up at an attractive price, I recommend giving this one a look.

 Pros